RunestoneInteractive/InstructorGuide/_sources/CustomCourses/createCourse.rst

 .. image:: Figures/dashboardCreateCourse.JPG

 5. Fill out the form and click submit.
+Remember the Project name that you use; you will need to give that text string to your students.

 .. image:: Figures/customCourseForm.JPG